superman108/Housing-Market-Forecast/README.md

 ### Conclusion

-The EDA and the developed model suggest that sales price is a strong function of living area, house interior and exterior qualities, house age, neighborhood, and building types.
+The EDA and the developed model suggest that the sales price is a strong function of the living area, house interior and exterior qualities, house age, neighborhood, and building types.
 The regularization techniques in Lasso and Ridge help to filter out the insignificant features.
 Below suggests that the score for linear regression without any regularization is close to the scores from Ridge or Lasso if and only if the significant features are selected for training the model.